FPS Response to Irish Government’s Climate Plan

-Trade association to the liquid fuels distribution industry across Ireland, The Federation of Petroleum Suppliers (FPS), is disappointed and frustrated that liquid bio/efuels for home heating are not part of the Government Climate Plan To Tackle Climate Breakdown document released on Monday by the Irish Government.
+Trade association to the liquid fuels distribution industry across Ireland, FPS, is disappointed and frustrated that liquid bio/efuels for home heating are not part of the Government Climate Plan To Tackle Climate Breakdown document released on Monday by the Irish Government.

 FPS Chief Executive Guy Pulham comments: “We support Ireland’s planned transition to low carbon heat.
 Our Members are committed to playing an active role in helping the Government achieve its goals in the sector that we are active in, delivering heating oil to 686,000 households, mainly in rural and off-grid homes.
 However, we must ensure that consumers are able to make the right choices for their house, based on the right information, at the right time.